 They’ll talk about the Ring of Brodgar itself but they’ll also discuss the surrounding landscape, its place in the context of Neolithic Orkney, the wildlife, wildflowers and spectacular scenery of the area - all the things you might not find in that guide book you studied as you were planning your trip to the islands.

+You can also join them for longer, four-hour walks at the site and beyond every Tuesday until the end of August from 10am.
 And don't despair if you're visiting outwith the summer season - there is a weekly walk at the Ring of Brodgar, every Thursday at 1pm, too.

 It’s estimated around 40,000 people have taken advantage of the excellent service the Rangers offer in Orkney and it's hoped that number will continue to grow as the summer approaches.